hbchaney/hbchaney.github.io/aboutme.md

 subtitle:
 ---

 My name is Harrison Chaney, and I am on a journey through the amazing world of embedded systems.
 I am currently a graduate student at Virginia Tech.
 My research involves simulating molecular movement.
-I learned about embedded systems by helping my group members in pulling sensor data from experiments and designing devicers for automate sample preparation.
+I learned about embedded systems by helping my group members in pulling sensor data from experiments and designing devices for automated sample preparation.

 Some stuff about me: